oracle-livelabs/goldengate/goldengate-microservices23ai/transactions/transactions.md

     </copy>
     ```

-5. Enter the following into the Worksheet, and then click **Run Statement**.
-This statement deletes players with the record `id=4`.
+5. Run the following script to delete players with the record `id=4` to a new name, and then click **Run Statement**.
     ```
     <copy> DELETE FROM HR.PLAYERS where id=4;